miarnold/projectMackArnold/applicationFlow.md

 ### google maps page

-1. this page will have a google maps so you can trace outand measur how far you actually went and for how long
+1. this page will have a google maps so you can trace outand measur how far you actually went and for how long for city an highway miles
-1.

 ### Your cars page